Misaka-0x447f/nanopool-status.monitor/README.md

 an ETH/ETC/XMR/ZEC monitor that could be run on windows phone(with edge).

-# Env requirement
+# env requirement
 php 7.1

 nanopool.org

-# Deployment
+# deployment
-1. cp /src yourServer
+cp /src yourServer

-2. cp configExample.json config.json
+# configure
+configExample.json is the config file for this program.

+you should do this to make config file before run.

+`cp configExample.json config.json`

+## params
+param with * is required
+###coinType     *

+can be "etc", "eth", "xmr" or "zec"

+###address      *

+your wallet address

+###priceUnit

+can be "cny", "usd", "eur", "rur" or "btc".

+come from nanopool.org

+###avgRange

+work with module "avgHashrate".

+specify average hashrate range. unit: hour.

+###updateInterval

+specify module update interval. unit: minute.

+###moduleSelection

+specify module position.

+vaild params: balance avgHashrate calc hashrate payment price lastShare

+by default, it will be:

+balance            avgHashrate

+calc               hashrate

+payment            price

+###monitoredWorker

+required by lastShare.

+by default, it will be a random worker.

+# run
-3. open index.php on your <del>chrome</del> browser
+open index.php on your <del>chrome</del> browser

 # how to select profile that defined in config file
 /index.php